-Border to Coast takes a holistic approach to sustainability and as such it is at the core of our corporate and investment thinking.
+Border to Coast takes a holistic approach to the integration of sustainability and responsible investment, which are at the core of our corporate and investment thinking.
 Sustainability, which includes RI, is considered and overseen by the Board and Executive Committees.
 Specific policies and procedures are in place to demonstrate the commitment to RI, which include the Responsible Investment Policy and Corporate Governance & Voting Guidelines (available on the website).
 Border to Coast has dedicated staff resources for managing RI within the organisational structure.